 Let Search do its Magic!

 Wait for search to index the content added above.
-During this process, crawled and managed properties are generated in the search schema and, when complete, I’ll leverage 2 of them in this solution.
+During this process, crawled and managed properties are generated in the search schema and, when complete, I’ll leverage the Contract Status managed property in this solution.

-To build a query using managed properties, they must be queryable. (have the Query property set)
+To build a query using managed properties, they must be queryable (have the Query property set) as shown below.

 The first property to query is the content type.
 I only want to apply the Contracts label to documents that are a Contract content type.
-To do this, I’ll query the ContentType managed property (queryable property is circled):
+To do this, I’ll query the ContentType managed property (queryable property is automatically set – circled):

-Once I confirmed the two queryable managed properties were defined in the search schema, I’m ready to define the retention label.
+Once this mapping is done in the search schema, it’s time to define the retention label.

 Create Retention Label